sudoyashi/Joshis-Garage/_posts/2023-04-22-rustic-bread-recipe.markdown

 ## Notes on baking bread

 You can find decent success on your first few tries, but don't expect it to be bakery bangers off the start.
 There are LOTS of ways to modify, improve, and degrade your dough-making skills.
-This is a simple recipe to get you making bread.
+This is just a simple recipe to get you making bread.

 ### Shitty dough
 - Dough can be too wet and never rise to its optimum size, slow down adding water so you don't add too much